jguida941/contact-suite-spring-react/README.md

 ## Design Decisions & Highlights
 - **Immutable identifiers** - `contactId` is set once in the constructor and never mutates, which keeps map keys stable and mirrors real-world record identifiers.
-- **Centralized validation** - Every constructor/setter call funnels through `Validation.validateNotBlank`, `validateLength`, and (for phones) `validateNumeric10`, so IDs, names, phones, and addresses all share one enforcement pipeline.
+- **Centralized validation** - Every constructor/setter call funnels through `Validation.validateNotBlank`, `validateLength`, `validateNumeric10`, and (for appointments) `validateDateNotPast`, so IDs, names, phones, addresses, and dates all share one enforcement pipeline.
 - **Fail-fast IllegalArgumentException** - Invalid input is a caller bug, so we throw standard JDK exceptions with precise messages and assert on them in tests.
-- **ConcurrentHashMap storage strategy** - Milestone 1 uses an in-memory `ConcurrentHashMap<String, Contact>` (inside the singleton `ContactService`) for predictable average O(1) CRUD plus thread-safe access, while still treating the service class as the seam for future persistence layers.
+- **ConcurrentHashMap storage strategy** - Milestone 1 uses in-memory `ConcurrentHashMap` stores (inside the singleton `ContactService`, `TaskService`, and `AppointmentService`) for predictable average O(1) CRUD plus thread-safe access, while still treating each service class as the seam for future persistence layers.
-- **Boolean service API** - The service’s `add/delete/update` methods return `boolean` so callers know immediately whether the operation succeeded (`true`) or why it failed (`false` for duplicate IDs, missing IDs, etc.).
-That keeps the milestone interface lightweight while still letting JUnit assertions check the outcome without extra exception types.
+- **Boolean service API** - Every service’s `add/delete/update` methods return `boolean` so callers know immediately whether the operation succeeded (`true`) or why it failed (`false` for duplicate IDs, missing IDs, etc.).
+That keeps the milestone interfaces lightweight while still letting JUnit assertions check the outcome without extra exception types.
 - **Security posture** - Input validation in the domain + service layers acts as the first defense layer; nothing reaches the in-memory store unless it passes the guards.
 - **Testing depth** - Parameterized JUnit 5 tests, AssertJ assertions, JaCoCo coverage, and PITest mutation scores combine to prove the validation logic rather than just executing it.